Fruit Crops Edition

 Apples and Pears:

-Brown Marmorated Stink Bugs: Brown Marmorated Stink bugs are being captured at low levels in orchards statewide.
-Both adults and nymphs are present.
+Brown Marmorated Stink Bugs: Brown Marmorated Stink bugs are present at low to moderate levels in orchards statewide (Figure 1).
 See the NJ Tree Fruit Production guide for effective materials.

 Phenology Table: Based on annual observations made in Gloucester County.